 - development strategies that provide a variety of housing types and sizes interspersed throughout the community to accommodate the needs of people of all ages, family sizes, and incomes;

 - technology infrastructure, including affordable broadband, to support telehealth The use of electronic communications technologies and information to support and offer health care when distance separates patient from provider.
-Also sometimes referred to as telemedicine. and other tools to support community-based independent living (see also Chapter 10, Utilities—Telecommunications: Broadband Internet Services; see also Chapter 7, Health— Increasing Access to Services in Medicare);
+Also sometimes referred to as telemedicine. and other tools to support community-based independent living (see also Chapter 10, Utilities—Telecommunications: Broadband Internet Services; as well as Chapter 7, Health— Increasing Access to Services in Medicare);

 - the coordination of housing, transportation, infrastructure, and service decisions at the local, regional, and state levels;